DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 # Validation Plugins for Developers

 ## Plugin-provided Validations
-AaC's validation system leverages the larger AaC plugin system to provide a plug-an-play system for creating structural and primitive type validations (constrains) that are used to determine errors and possible issues in systems modeled in AaC.
+AaC's approach to validation leverages the larger AaC plugin mechanism to provide a plug-and-play system for creating structural and primitive type validations (constraints) that are used to detect errors and possible issues in systems modeled with AaC.

-AaC hsa two classes of plugin-provided validations: definition validations and primitive validations.
-The [definition validations](#definition-validations) are used to validate the structural parts of definitions such as required fields while [primitive validations](#primitive-validations) check that values in primitive fields adhere to the expectations of the data type such as checking that values listed as integers are in fact integers.
+AaC makes use of two classes of plugin-provided validations: definition validations and primitive validations.
+The [definition validations](#definition-validations) are used to validate the structural parts of definitions such as required fields while [primitive validations](#primitive-validations) check that values in primitive fields adhere to the expectations of the data type such as checking that values listed as integers are, in fact, integers.

 There is also a section listing out the `validation` plugin for the implementation of a validator plugin for 1st and/or 3rd party plugins